intercity/chef-repo/README.md

 end
 ```

-Change the configuration in `config/deploy/production.rb` to the following sample.
-Change `>> your server address <<` to the domain name or ip address of your server:
+Replace the contents of `config/deploy/production.rb` with

 ```ruby
 server '>> your server address <<', user: 'deploy', roles: %w{web app db}
 ```

+Replace `>> your server address <<` with the domain name or ip address of your server.

 To verify that everything is set up correctly run: